thaerkh/vim-indentguides/README.md

-Simple indent guides for your code.
+# Features
 Space indents are visually identified by the "┆" character, while tabs are distinguished by "|".
 Manually calling the command `ToggleIndentGuides` will toggle indent guides scoped to a specific buffer.

 If there are any files you would like to not add indent guides for, add the filetype to the ignore list: